6 Best Side Dishes for Teriyaki Chicken (updated 2023)

 After a few minutes of frying in olive oil, it’s done!
 The preparation couldn’t be simpler, yet the results were absolutely mouthwatering.

 Tempura is a popular Japanese dish consisting of battered and deep-fried seafood or vegetables.
-The word tempura comes from the Portuguese word “tempero” which means seasoning.
+The word tempura comes from the Portuguese word “tempero” which means season.

 Tempura goes well with teriyaki chicken because the tempura provides a crispy texture to the meal, while the teriyaki sauce adds sweetness and a bit of tanginess to the dish.